cs396-web-dev/spring2022/pages/_assignments/lab09.md

 ### 2. Chat
 If data.type is "chat", append the chat message to the #chat div (main panel) with the sender's name and message.
 Use the "left" and "right" classes to differentiate the current user from all the other users.

-If your client and server are both working, you should be able to open `index.html` in two separate browser tabs, log in to the same server on each, and send messages between them (se video below)!
+If your client and server are both working, you should be able to open `index.html` in two separate browser tabs, log in to the same server on each, and send messages between them (see video below)!

 <img class="large frame" style="width:100%;" src="/spring2022/assets/images/labs/lab09/lab-8-demo.gif" />